OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, coffee lovers who are taking canagliflozin can continue enjoying their daily cup without any direct interactions between the medication and coffee itself.
 However, it is essential to moderate caffeine intake due to its potential effects on blood pressure and gastrointestinal discomfort.
 Additionally, being mindful of additives like sugar or creamers in coffee drinks can help optimize diabetes management while on canagliflozin therapy.

-Coffee With Dapagliflozin
+Coffee and Dapagliflozin

 Coffee with Dapagliflozin: A Perfect Combination for Diabetes Management